-You can add or delete markers from the drop-down list next to Define in the Marker toolbar.
+You can add or delete markers using the drop-down list next to Define in the Marker toolbar, or by right-clicking in the desired display and selecting Add marker.

 Touchscreen Actions

 You can use the touchscreen to change marker settings and how waveforms are displayed by using the Touchscreen Actions menu.
 To use the Touchscreen Actions menu, touch the display and hold for one second, then remove your finger.
 You can also use a mouse to display the Touchscreen Action menu by clicking the right mouse button.